 5.3.2 Fenugreek Mucilage

 Trigonella foenum-graecum seeds are used to make fenugreek mucilage, which is mostly made up of galactomannan, which is made up of mannose backbone units with galactose side chains.
-This polysaccharide has a high viscosity, good hydration capacity, and the ability to create gels.
+This polysaccharide has high viscosity, good hydration capacity, and the ability to create gels.
 Fenugreek mucilage has been investigated in colon-targeted formulations, floating medication delivery systems, and sustained-release tablets because of its swelling properties.
 Applications in buccal and nasal medication distribution are additionally supported by its biocompatibility and mucoadhesive properties.
 Furthermore, fenugreek mucilage can be chemically modified, which increases its potential for cutting-edge drug delivery systems (Eskilsson et. al., 2000)

 5.3.3 Basil Seed Mucilage